Adventures in Babysitting: Plot

-After her boyfriend Mike cancels their anniversary date, seventeen-year-old Chris Parker invites her friend Brenda over to her Oak Park, Illinois, house to cheer her up, but is convinced by her mother to babysit the Andersons' daughter, eight-year-old Sarah, while they attend a party in downtown Chicago.
-Sarah's fifteen-year-old brother Brad is supposed to spend the night at his friend Daryl Coopersmith's house, but he changes his mind when he discovers that Chris is the sitter.
-After receiving a frantic phone call from Brenda, who ran away to a downtown bus station, Chris plans to go alone to pick her up, but is coerced by Brad, Sarah, and Daryl to take them with her.
-On the freeway, their station wagon suffers a flat tire and they are picked up by a tow truck driver, "Handsome" John Pruitt, who offers to pay for the tire when Chris realizes she left her purse at the Andersons'.
-En route, Pruitt receives a call from his boss Dawson with evidence that his wife is cheating on him, and he rushes to his house to confront the infidelity; Chris' mother's car is damaged when Pruitt accidentally shoots out the windshield while aiming to kill his wife's lover with his snubnosed revolver.
-Chris and the kids hide in the adulterer's Cadillac, which is then stolen by a car thief named Joe Gipp.
+After her boyfriend Mike Todwell cancels their anniversary date, 17-year-old Chris Parker invites her friend Brenda over to her Oak Park, Illinois house to cheer her up, but is convinced by her mother to babysit their neighbors' daughter, eight-year-old Sara Anderson, while the parents attend a party in downtown Chicago.
+After receiving a frantic call from Brenda, who ran away to a downtown bus station, Chris plans to pick her up, but is coerced by Sara, Sara's 15-year-old brother Brad, and Brad's best friend Daryl Coopersmith to take them with her.
+On the freeway, their station wagon suffers a flat tire and they are picked up by a tow truck driver, "Handsome" John Pruitt, who offers to pay for the tire when Chris realizes that she left her purse at the Andersons'.
+En route, Pruitt receives a call from his boss Dawson with evidence that his wife is cheating on him.
+Pruitt rushes to his house to confront the infidelity; the car of Chris's mother is damaged when he accidentally shoots out the windshield while trying to kill his wife's lover.
+Chris and the kids hide in the adulterer's Cadillac, which car thief Joe Gipp then steals.

-Reaching their hideout in the South Side, the kids realize they have stumbled upon a large multi-state stolen car operation, and Joe is chided by Graydon, the operation's second-in-command, for bringing witnesses.
+Reaching their hideout in the South Side, the kids realize that they have stumbled upon a multi-state stolen car operation.
 They are detained in an upstairs office but escape.
 They enter a blues club where the band on stage refuses to let them leave until they perform a blues number.
-The group spontaneously recounts their events while accompanied on instrument by Albert Collins, causing the audience to sing along and happily applaud.
-They leave just as Joe, Graydon and his boss Bleak arrive in the club, whose owners stall them.
+The group recounts their events while the band plays, causing the audience to sing along and applaud.
+They leave when Joe, Graydon (the operation's second-in-command), and their boss Bleak arrive in the club, whose owners stall them.

-Brad tells Chris about his feelings toward her, and is disappointed to learn he is too young for her.
-After separating Daryl from a streetwalker who is a runaway, Chris is reminded of Brenda.
+After separating Daryl from a prostitute who is a runaway, Chris is reminded of Brenda.
 They are found and chased again by Graydon and Bleak but escape on the Chicago "L" train and wind up in the middle of a gang fight.
 Brad is injured when one of the gang leaders throws a switchblade onto his foot.
 They take Brad to the university hospital, where he receives a stitch.
-They run into Pruitt, who is now on the run from his earlier attacks; he tells the kids he replaced the windshield, but Dawson wants $50 for the tire.
-The kids come across a fraternity house party, and Chris becomes attracted to Dan Lynch, a gentleman who learns of Chris' problem and donates $45.
+They run into Pruitt, who is now on the run from his earlier attacks; he says that he replaced the windshield, but Dawson wants $50 for the tire.
+The kids come across a fraternity house party.
+There, a gentleman named Dan Lynch learns of Chris's problem and donates $45.
 He takes them to Dawson's Garage and drops them off.